romana/vpc-router/README.md

 # vpc-router

-vpc-router lets users users avoid route table limitations and build large Kubernetes clusters with the performance and visability of native VPC networking.
+vpc-router lets users avoid route table limitations and build large Kubernetes clusters with the performance and visability of native VPC networking.

 ## Introduction

-vpc-router is a utility for setting and deleting routes in an Amazon EC2 VPC route table.
+vpc-router is a utility for setting and deleting routes in an Amazon EC2 VPC route tables.
 Each route is specified by a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.

 In addition, vpc-router can continuously monitor instance health and perform an